TZstatsADS/Spring2020-Project1-superysdj1/README.md

 Term: Spring 2020

-+ Projec title: A "data story" on the songs of our times
++ Projec title: "Lyrics Analysis: What genre are popular and what emotions they try to express from the songs?"
 + This project is conducted by Sol Lee

 + Project summary:

 A song can a mean to express emotions and thoughts of our times.
 Analyzing lyrics may provide insights on what people of those times want to tell.
 A filtered corpus of 100,000+ song lyrics from MetroLyrics is used for this analysis.

-+ Questions to explre: This analysis project aims to answer following questions;
++ Questions to explore: Some questions that can be explored and answered by this analysis are;

 1. What genre is most popular in each year?
 2. How does the popularity change for each genre?